Hawaii island Mayor Harry Kim wants residents to remain vigilant, has no plans for changes to COVID-19 policies

 “We will keep what we have now and hopefully we’ll get better and maybe open more later on if we keep getting better,” said Kim.
 “The whole basis is the cooperation of the people of Hawaii island.
 And I know how fortunate we are that our numbers are low, and our dream and goal is to keep it low and make it even lower.
 For right now there are no immediate plans to change any of the policies.
 Our goal is for the task force to work with the restaurants, individuals, organizations on how to get better following the directions so we can keep it low, and the goal is to keep on getting it lower.”

-In addition, Kim said he had no plans of pushing for the renewal of the state’s mandatory, 14-day quarantine for interisland visitors, which was lifted on June 16.
+In addition, Kim said he had no plans of pushing for the return of the state’s mandatory, 14-day quarantine for interisland visitors, which was lifted on June 16.

 “We are aware a big spread to Hawaii island is from people coming from the outside, whether it be trans-Pacific or interisland,” he said.